I’ll admit it – I’ve never given much thought to caladiums, perhaps subconsciously dismissing them as an uninspired, old-fashioned stalwart.

 When it comes time to overwinter them, unless you live in the tropical south you’ll have to dig them up in early fall, let the tubers dry for a few days and place them in a dry area to store.
 I’m hoping mine will overwinter without any problems if I leave them in their container, safely snuggled up against a fence for protection.
 We’ll see….

 In addition to planting caladiums in pots, I wanted to show you a few other ways you can incorporate caladiums into your garden.

-Michigan-based Deborah Silver.
-Deborah is The Queen when it comes to creating the most jaw-dropping window boxes, many of which feature caladiums.
+Michigan-based Deborah Silver is an amazing designer and is is The Queen when it comes to creating the most jaw-dropping window boxes, many of which feature caladiums.
 These are just a few of her gorgeous creations.

 I would never dream that caladiums could thrive in Austin’s hot temperatures, but look how Jenny has used them – bordering the swimming pool!
-And the reflection they cast – absolutely dreamy.
+And the reflection they cast – absolutely magical.